Metal: The Renaissance

 Whether brass, however, is found as a native metal or not, cannot be ascertained with any surety.
 We only know of the artificial brass, which consists of copper tinted with the colour of the mineral calamine.
 And yet if any should be dug up, it would be a proper metal.
 Black and white copper seem to be different from the red kind.

 Metal, therefore, is by nature either solid, as I have stated, or fluid, as in the unique case of quicksilver.

 But enough now concerning the simple kinds.

-Platinum, the third precious metal after gold and silver, was discovered in Ecuador during the period 1736 to 1744, by the Spanish astronomer Antonio de Ulloa and his colleague the mathematician Jorge Juan y Santacilia.
+Platinum, the third precious metal after gold and silver, was discovered in Ecuador during the period 1736 to 1744 by the Spanish astronomer Antonio de Ulloa and his colleague the mathematician Jorge Juan y Santacilia.
 Ulloa was the first person to write a scientific description of the metal, in 1748.

 In 1789, the German chemist Martin Heinrich Klaproth isolated an oxide of uranium, which he thought was the metal itself.
 Klaproth was subsequently credited as the discoverer of uranium.
 It was not until 1841, that the French chemist Eugène-Melchior Péligot, prepared the first sample of uranium metal.
-Henri Becquerel subsequently discovered radioactivity in 1896 by using uranium.
+Henri Becquerel subsequently discovered radioactivity in 1896 using uranium.

-In the 1790s, Joseph Priestley and the Dutch chemist Martinus van Marum observed the transformative action of metal surfaces on the dehydrogenation of alcohol, a development which subsequently led, in 1831, to the industrial scale synthesis of sulphuric acid using a platinum catalyst.
+In the 1790s, Joseph Priestley and the Dutch chemist Martinus van Marum observed the effect of metal surfaces on the dehydrogenation of alcohol, a development which subsequently led, in 1831, to the industrial scale synthesis of sulphuric acid using a platinum catalyst.

 In 1803, cerium was the first of the lanthanide metals to be discovered, in Bastnäs, Sweden by Jöns Jakob Berzelius and Wilhelm Hisinger, and independently by Martin Heinrich Klaproth in Germany.
-The lanthanide metals were largely regarded as oddities until the 1960s when methods were developed to more efficiently separate them from one another.
+The lanthanide metals were regarded as oddities until the 1960s when methods were developed to more efficiently separate them from one another.
 They have subsequently found uses in cell phones, magnets, lasers, lighting, batteries, catalytic converters, and in other applications enabling modern technologies.

 Other metals discovered and prepared during this time were cobalt, nickel, manganese, molybdenum, tungsten, and chromium; and some of the platinum group metals, palladium, osmium, iridium, and rhodium.